 A Perfect Winter Retreat for Snowbirds

 In Penticton, you’ll find a friendly community and a climate that’s just as welcoming.
 Penticton lies in the heart of the Okanagan Valley, which is renowned for its balmy falls and mild winters.
 The surrounding mountains shelter the valley from harsh winds, keeping temperatures mild.
 This makes it the ideal winter retreat for those living in regions with more unforgiving climates.
-Click on the link below to view or download our Snowbirds Guide.

 As the main tourist season draws to a close the city becomes noticeably quieter, but there are still plenty of activities and events to enjoy.
 Thanks to the milder Okanagan weather, golfing, fishing and other outdoor activities are available until much later in the year.

-Our fully indoor, Community Centre is also open year round and offers a pool, sauna, steam room & hot tub, as well as a range of fitness classes with very reasonable monthly admission rates.
+Our fully indoor Community Centre is also open year round and offers a pool, sauna, steam room & hot tub, as well as a range of fitness classes with very reasonable monthly admission rates.
 Or why not sign up with Penticton Curling Club, which welcomes new members and runs weekly leagues from October to March.
 The Penticton Seniors Drop-in Centre has a weekly calendar chock full of activities and social events.
 From bingo, pool, quilting, dancing and fitness classes to dinners and dances in the evening, all this makes it a great place to meet new friends and have some fun.

 Warm up to Winter

-Enjoy an evening at the theatre courtesy of the the Many Hats Theatre Company, offering an affordable evening out with great entertainment, a night of live music at The Dream Cafe, or try your luck at Lake City Casino or get your dab on with a game of bingo at Playtime Gaming Penticton.
-Take in a hockey game or sit down to a delicious meal followed by a movie at the Landmark Cinema.
+Enjoy an evening at the theatre courtesy of the Many Hats Theatre Company, offering an affordable evening out with great entertainment, a night of live music at The Dream Cafe, or try your luck at Cascades Casino.
+Take in a Penticton Vees Junior A hockey game or sit down to a delicious meal followed by a movie at the Landmark Cinema.

 You may also be surprised to learn that several wineries remain open throughout the winter months for tours and tastings.
 Take advantage of this quieter time for a more intimate tasting and try some ice wine!

 Where to Stay

-Penticton & Wine Country offers a wealth of accommodation options to suit any budget for snowbirds and extended winter stays, including full suites with kitchen and laundry.
-Click here to find out more.
+Penticton & area offers a wealth of accommodation options to suit any budget for snowbirds and extended winter stays, including full suites with kitchen and laundry.
+Click here to find out more about snowbird accommodations.